-Although Uber is synonymous with ridesharing, it’s not the only platform you should keep an eye on.
-Once you already have everything you need to get started with Uber, signing up to the other rideshare platforms is as simple as creating an account and uploading your documents.
+Although the most popular, Uber is not the only rideshare platform you can try.
+Once you already have everything you need to get started with Uber, which is the most demanding, signing up to the other rideshare platforms is as simple as creating an account and uploading your documents.

 With people being forced to work from home, they started relying more on parcel deliveries than ever before, and as even running errands became a challenge, a multitude of new apps appeared for simple tasks like grocery shopping, picking up the drycleaning, etc. Many restaurants that had only relied on table service before, started to upload their menus to food delivery apps.